Summary

 Oizom’s Polludrone is a smart device that helps measure air pollution accurately.
 It tracks harmful particles, including PM₂.₅ and PM₁₀, as well as gases such as NO₂, SO₂, and CO, all in real-time, alongside weather conditions.

-What makes Polludrone special is its ability to work in extreme outdoor conditions while still giving reliable and consistent data.
+What makes Polludrone special is its ability to operate in extreme outdoor conditions while still delivering reliable, consistent data.
 It adjusts itself over time (auto-calibration) and filters out noise to make sure the readings are as accurate as possible.

 The device is easy to set up in cities, near factories, or in remote areas.
-And with its IoT and AI features, Polludrone is ready for the future, helping authorities and industries not just monitor pollution, but also take timely action when things go wrong.
+And with its IoT and AI features, Polludrone is ready helping authorities and industries not just monitor pollution, but also take timely action when things go wrong.

 Conclusion

-Air pollution is no longer just a local issue; it’s a global challenge that affects how we live, breathe, and plan for the future.
-As we’ve seen, countries like India and Senegal continue to struggle with high pollution levels, while others, such as Thailand and Norway, are demonstrating what is possible with the right action.
+Air pollution is no longer just a local issue; it affects how we live, breathe, and plan for the future.
+As we’ve seen, countries like Chad, India, and Bangladesh continue to struggle with high pollution levels, while others, such as Iceland and Norway, are demonstrating what is possible with the right action.

 Clean air is a basic need.
-And with the right technology, collaboration, and awareness, we can move closer to a world where everyone can breathe a little easier.
+With the right technology, collaboration, and awareness, we can move closer to a world where everyone can breathe easier.

 FAQs

-India is the most polluted country in 2025, with an average AQI of 155.
-High vehicle emissions, industrial activity, and crop burning are the major causes.
+Bangladesh is the most polluted country in 2025, with extremely high AQI levels driven by dense urban emissions, industrial activity, and widespread fossil fuel use.